 Contextual Studies begin in the Assessment Year.
 In the subsequent Bachelor’s and Master’s degree programmes, you have the option of gaining specialised qualifications in specific areas of concentration – Media, Cultures, History, Society, Responsibility, Creativity, Law and Technologies – or in an area of your choosing.
 “Workshops” allow you to work in more depth on individual research questions.
 Contextual Studies are rounded off with Skills and Languages: these can include courses on academic work and writing, rhetoric, digital literacy/programming, negotiating techniques, time management and language courses.
 All students at HSG must demonstrate proficiency in at least two foreign languages.
 At present, courses are available in the following languages: German, English, French, Italian, Spanish, Portuguese, Chinese, Japanese, Russian and Arabic.

 The Assessment Year is the first year of study of every Bachelor’s degree programme at HSG.
 All students acquire broad basic knowledge of economics and legal studies in this clearly structured year.
 There is a separate Assessment Year for the Bachelor’s degree programme in computer science.
 This foundation in content and subject-based methodology prepares students for their subsequent studies, while the programme structure, which is unique in Switzerland, encourages interdisciplinary thinking from the very outset.
-The Assessment Year also gives HSG students a sense of direction for their ongoing studies, as it indicates which Bachelor’s degree course (major) is right for you.
+The Assessment Year also gives HSG students a sense of direction for their ongoing studies, as it indicates which Bachelor’s degree course (major) is right for them.
 During the Assessment Year, you’ll become acquainted with the expectations and aims of HSG, not to mention your new fellow students.
 This is often a time of forging new friendships that will last throughout your studies and beyond.
 HSG uses different forms of teaching and learning to impart knowledge.
 In addition to lectures, exercises and seminars in the standard classroom study format, there are online formats for self-study, including time-delayed and blended learning formats, which allow you to absorb content through independent study at any time and anywhere, before sharing it with others and taking a critical look at it in the classroom.
 The HSG-developed learning platform StudentWeb and learning apps such as Brian can also assist your studies.
 Having a mix of methods brings variety to your studies and allows you to shape them to suit you.
 The different examination formats during the Assessment Year – written exams, oral exams, seminar and group work – also ensure that people with different skills are given a fair opportunity.
 Exams are staggered over the two semesters of the Assessment Year, which also takes off some of the pressure.
 Ongoing acquisition of knowledge is at the heart of everything we do at HSG.
 You can complete the Assessment Year in either a German-language or an English-language “track”.
 The English track only offers a specialisation in economics.
 Once they have successfully completed the Assessment Year, students transfer to a major at Bachelor’s level.
 Assessment Year

 Aurélie explains more about the Assessment Year in this video: here